@tensorleap\_custom\_metric

-The purpose of the tensorleap_custom_metric decorator is to add a custom metric suited to your needs to the tensorleap platform.
+The purpose of the `tensorleap_custom_metric` decorator is to add a [custom metric ](/tensorleap-integration/writing-integration-code/custom-metrics.md)suited to your needs to the tensorleap platform.

 @tensorleap_custom_metric(name='metrics',